September 20, 2021 |14 min read

 History of the Breed

 What sets these cats apart is that they aren’t actually a recognized cat breed.
-But just because mixed-breed cats don’t have a pedigree doesn’t mean that they aren’t still beautiful, loving pets with a rich history.
+But just because mixed-breed cats aren't thoroughbred doesn’t mean that they aren’t still beautiful, loving pets with a rich history.

 Cats and humans have enjoyed living side by side for thousands of years.
 All domesticated cats are descended from a Middle Eastern wild cat, the Felis Silvestris.
 This process began around 12,000 years ago in Asia.
 Egyptian cats were associated with the gods, and thus revered and immortalized through jewelry, works of art, and mummified and buried in tombs with their human companions.